mydatamyconsent/dotnet-sdk/docs/DocumentsApi.md

 <a name="uploaddocumentfororganization"></a>
 # **UploadDocumentForOrganization**
-> string UploadDocumentForOrganization (Guid issueRequestId, InlineObject1? inlineObject1 = null)
+> string UploadDocumentForOrganization (Guid issueRequestId)

 Upload a document for issuance request of organization.